They’re designed to boost your energy levels, but does drinking energy drinks really benefit you beyond the initial surge of energy?

 These are just a few of the key reasons behind the booming energy drinks industry, but there are even more benefits associated with drinking energy drinks, which we’re about to go into!

 The Benefits of Drinking Energy Drinks

 The U.S. energy drinks industry is worth billions of dollars, and its market value is predicted to increase even more over the years.
-Many people predict that by 2026, energy drink sales will reach a predicted worth of $86.01 billion by 2026, so they must be doing something right.
+Many people predict that by 2026, energy drink sales will reach a predicted value of $86.01 billion, so they must be doing something right.

 Improves Concentration and Memory

 Energy drinks contain caffeine, and caffeine helps improve concentration levels as well as improving your ability to recall information from memory, so you will be more mentally alert after drinking an energy drink which is one of the main reasons people choose to drink them.